futo-org/voice-input/README.md

 To download the application, visit the [FUTO Voice Input page](https://voiceinput.futo.org/).
 You can also find the contact there to report issues or suggestions.

+If you have any feedback, issues are welcomed on the [public issue tracker](https://github.com/futo-org/voice-input/issues).
+Private inquiries are welcomed at the support email listed on the [website](https://voiceinput.futo.org/), or via the Send Feedback button in-app.

 ## API support

 The following APIs are supported: